-“Tell me about yourself” is likely one of the first job interview questions you’ll be asked.
+“Tell me about yourself” is one of the first job interview questions you’ll face.
 Sounds innocent enough, right?
 But what you say in that first minute of your meeting sets the tone and influences the interviewer’s first impression of you.
 (S)he is judging your ability to communicate and build rapport, and measuring your level of confidence.

 This question is NOT an invitation to share your life story.
 It IS an opportunity to share a quick summary of your career, add key differentiating strengths and attributes, and sprinkle in a few personal details that display a holistic picture of yourself.

 Before you go into your next job interview…

 Prepare a one-minute overview that may include a few personal data points, such as where you’re from, your academic background, and your interests.
 Then briefly highlight your career path and any specific achievements or credentials that pertain to the job or that you feel will resonate.

 Here are a few examples of job interview answers to the question “Tell me about yourself…”

 This person jumps right into a quick summary and then immediately talks about their strengths that are aligned with the position: